 - Free Stuff |

-As part of our '15 Games to Entertain Kids on Long Car Journeys' series to help you survive an upcoming trip in one piece, we tried out the fantastic treasure hunt in a bottle game for pre-school children.
-This isn't just a travel game but is also a fantastic thing to do at home.
+As part of our 15 games to entertain kids on long car journeys series to help you survive an upcoming trip in one piece, we tried out the fantastic treasure hunt in a bottle game for pre-school children.
+This is a calming travel game and also a brilliant sensory activity to enjoy at home.

 Fill an empty plastic bottle with sand or rice and a number of items, letters or anything else you want to base a treasure hunt around.
 Different challenges can be set for hours of entertainment.